 emanote gen ../docs/

-The docs/ folder is required for GitHub Pages if publishing from /docs.
+As mentioned the docs/ folder is required for GitHub Pages.

 Export Everything to a Single Markdown File